 If you settle and your treatment is not finished, you may be faced with mounting chiropractic bills, and once you accept a settlement, you cannot go back and ask for additional compensation.

-The plaintiff and their attorney will need to make the judgment call as to accept a settlement that does not cover some or all of the chiropractic treatment or to take their chances in trial.
+The plaintiff and their attorney will need to make the judgment call as to accept a settlement that does not cover some or all of the chiropractic care or to take their chances in a trial.

 Get Treatment at Arrowhead Clinic

 At Arrowhead Chiropractic Clinics we specialize in car accident injuries and physical and financial recovery.